digitalreplica/git-knowledge/README.md

 # Organization

+## Levels
+Levels of organization, growing larger as new information is added.
+* Heading inside document
+* Document
+* Folder
+* Repo

+## Releases
+Git releases mark major milestones.
+Might apply to note repos to show:
+* Major turning points like a project complete
+* Dates, such as the beginning of each year, so one might see how knowledge and interests change over time.

 ## Recall is everything
 The most important thing is asking, "What will I need to remember in order to find this again?"
 Can the idea be refined down to a single word?
 Two words?
 That is how repos and files should be named.